-It’s almost time!!
-The Wesley Memorial United Methodist Church has announced the opening date of their Pumpkin Patch.
+It’s time!!
+The Pumpkin Patch at Wesley Memorial United Methodist Church opened Saturday morning!

-They will open October 5th and run through the end of the month.
+They opened October 5th and will run through the end of the month.

 This will be the 28th year Wesley Memorial UMC has held The Pumpkin Patch.